umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Power-Tools/Generating-UDA-files/index.md

 3. In the file structure, navigate to `site/wwwroot/umbraco/Deploy`.
 4. Type the following command in the CMD console: `echo > deploy-export`
 5. The Deploy engine will generate UDA files for all the types in your project.
-6. When it's done you'll end up with a `deploy-complete` marker.
+6. When it's done, you'll end up with a `deploy-complete` marker.
 7. Run an extraction, making sure you can get a `deploy-complete` marker - see [**Run an extraction**](../Manual-extractions/index.md) article.

 Generating UDA files manually might sometimes end up giving you collision errors on your environments due to duplicates.
 This can be resolved by following our [Structure Error](../../../Troubleshooting/Deployments/Structure-Error/) documentation.